ALRItkwRom101EarlyRepublic.html

 No remains of the original external architectural elements

-Why?
-Augustus (Principate 29 BC- 14 AD) "found a city of brick and left her clothed marble" -- Res Gestae) A few ancient things (from the Monarchy) in and around the Forum lasted Lacus Curtius
+A few ancient things (from the Monarchy) in and around the Forum lasted Why?
+Augustus (Principate 29 BC- 14 AD) "found a city of brick and left her clothed marble" -- Res Gestae) Houses of Republican times also were torn down although in some areas they formed the foundations of later constructions.
+Lacus Curtius Lapis Niger

 Cloaca Maxima (but enlarged)